ndiego/nautilus/readme.txt

 == Description ==

-A block-based WordPress theme from 20,000 leagues under the sea.
+A WordPress block theme from 20,000 leagues under the sea.

 == Changelog ==